By Aine Jennings, Executive and Team Assistant for Fields in Trust.

 Nestled just south of Edinburgh’s bustling city centre, The Meadows stands as a cherished green space, protected by Fields in Trust since 2000.
 This expansive park is a beloved community hub, offering a wide array of facilities, including recreational sports pitches, children’s playground, tennis courts and so much more.
 The vastness of The Meadows has made it the perfect venue for large-scale events, such as The Meadows Marathon and The Meadows Festival.
 The latter, coordinated by a committee of volunteers and community groups, embodies the notion of bringing communities together through parks and green spaces.

-Underbelly’s Circus Hub at the Edinburgh Fringe Festival
+Underbelly’s Circus Hub at the Edinburgh Festival Fringe

 Established in 2015, Underbelly’s Circus Hub on the Meadows was the first-ever venue at the Fringe dedicated entirely to circus acts.
 This vibrant space, featuring the aptly named performance tents ‘The Lafayette’ and ‘The Beauty’ pays homage to an infamous Edinburgh magician and his companion.
 The Circus Hub has become a beloved part of the Fringe, offering a dazzling array of circus and cabaret performances for audiences of all ages, starting as young as one years old.